 - 1. Utilize a cautionary approach at all times. - 2.
 The reported location may be inaccurate and response into a contaminated area might occur. - 3.
 Approach upwind and upgrade if possible.
 If unable to approach from upwind/upgrade, approach at 90 degrees to wind/grade, if possible, with safety in mind. - 4.
 Position vehicle well away from problem and headed away from incident. - 5.
-Communicate your actions or intended actions to EMS Dispatch. - 6.
-If you are the first responder on-scene, confirm that fire and police have been notified. - 7.
+Communicate the EMSP's actions or intended actions to EMS Dispatch. - 6.
+If an EMSP is the first responder on-scene, confirm that fire and police have been notified. - 7.
 The agency responsible for hazardous materials response may respond with different levels of personnel and equipment based upon the information received.
 Do not always expect a hazardous materials team to respond. - 8.
-If you are the first responder on-scene, your first priority is scene isolation.
+If an EMSP is the first responder on-scene, his/her first priority is scene isolation.
 KEEP OTHERS AWAY!
 KEEP UNNECESSARY EQUIPMENT FROM BECOMING CONTAMINATED. - 9.
-If you believe that you, or your vehicle, are contaminated, stage in an isolated area.
+If the EMSP believes that he/she, or the vehicle, are contaminated, stage in an isolated area.